 Once you have chosen your stance, you may push a little bit using your foot.
 For a regular stance, have a strong yet quick push utilizing your right foot.
 Your board will move forward a little.
 Then, hop slightly and land your feet in a 90-degree position.
 This will make your rolling safe.
 Also, experts advise putting your feet opposite of the front and back bolts of the board just like in the image below.

 4. Bend your knees slightly

 You may loosen up by slightly bending your knees and your butt down a little bit.
 In this manner, you can make corrections easily.
-It will put your weight at your hips, which can balance you moderately.
+It will put your weight on your hips, which can balance you moderately.
 When you fall, you can also easily put your arms on the floor and avoid injuries.